How to get bigger, quicker wins by optimizing your testing workflow

 • This may be because you’re testing many changes, and you’d be happy as long as the overall conversion rate increases.

 • Or it may be because you’re highly confident that your changes will be effective.
-For example, you may be fixing things that are broken.
+For example, you may be fixing things that are broken, or you’ve run A/B usability tests on them (see example).

-• The yellow arrows are long.
+• The grey arrows are long.
 This can be for several reasons.
 For example, because

 • Your changes are intertwined, so it would be fiddly or impossible to separate them into separate tests or to run them as a multivariate test.

 • The page has few visitors, so a small improvement would take months to be detected (i.e., reach statistical significance).
-Multivariate testing (MVT) allows you to overcome this problem by carrying out several split-tests simultaneously on the same page.
-However, it usually takes more work to set up a multivariate test than a straightforward (A/B/n) split-test.
+Multivariate testing (MVT) allows you to overcome this problem by carrying out several A/B tests simultaneously on the same page.
+However, it usually takes more work to set up a multivariate test than a straightforward A/B/n test.

 How to use these insights to grow your business faster